pedscience/clinicalsignificance/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of clinicalsignificance is to conduct analyses of clinical significance in clinical intervention studies.
+The goal of this package is to provide all necessary tools for analyses of clinical significance in clinical intervention studies.
 In contrast to *statistical* significance, which assesses if it is probable that there is a treatment effect, *clinical* significance can be used to determine if a treatment effect is of practical use or meaninful for patients.

 ## Installation